These 8 Harvest Festivals In Louisiana Are A Great Way To Celebrate Autumn

-Did you favorite festival make the list?
-Don’t forget to check out our other fall festival article right
+Did your favorite festival make the list?
+Don’t forget to check out our other fall festival article right here.

 Are you planning on attending any of the best harvest festivals in Louisiana?
 Let us know which festivals you’ll be attending in the comments below!

 Best Harvest Festivals In Louisiana

 August 24, 2019

 What other types of events take place in fall in Louisiana?

 The fall in Louisiana is a great time of year for events.
 Since the temperatures drop, there are countless festivals and outdoor attractions that pepper the state.
 From late September until December, you can bet there’s something going on just about every weekend.
 Pumpkin patches, corn mazes, and haunted houses are always a fun-filled way to spend your afternoon with loved ones.Every November the town of Abbeville puts on their annual Omelette Festival, where chefs from around the world come together to make a massive, 5,000-egg omelette in the town square.

 What are the best family-friendly activities to do in the fall in Louisiana?